adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 }
 ```

-Rending our image to the canvas is identical to rendering it in a window.
+Rendering our image in the canvas is identical to rendering it in a window.

 ```cpp
 void display_image(Image const& image, CanvasBuffer const& buffer)